Connector for OData – Integration in applications

 This function allows operations to be performed on multiple file fields.
 The following parameters are expected:

-• recId: The primary key of the data record with the file field.
+• recId: The primary key of the data record with the file field

 • fileId: The ID of the file

-• fieldGuid: The field GUID of the file field.
+• fieldGuid: The GUID field of the file field.

 • upFileDownload